postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaborating-in-team-workspaces.md

 You can use team workspaces to work together on APIs, collections, environments, integrations, mocks, and monitors.
 Team workspaces can act as a single source of truth for your API projects and encourage collaboration within your team.

 [Postman Professional and Enterprise teams](https://www.postman.com/pricing) can also create [private workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).
-A private workspace is a team workspace that is only visible to the user who created it and team members who have been invited to join it.
+A private workspace is a team workspace that's only visible to the user who created it and team members who have been invited to join it.
 Private workspaces allow teams to restrict access to elements that are relevant only to a particular group.

 > Postman creates a default "Team Workspace" for every team.
-You can rename this workspace, but it cannot be deleted.
+You can rename this workspace, but it can't be deleted.

 ## Contents